gscottqueen/scriptset-app-site/README.md

-#alpha landing page for Scriptset.
+# Alpha landing page for Scriptset. #

 An new progressive web application that helps screenwritters get from script to set.